Information for your Taxes

 The 1099-K is an informational form that summarizes the sales activity of your account, which is designed to assist you in reporting your taxes.
 Every year, the United States IRS requires that Stripe, our payment processor, provide a 1099-K for each account that meets all of the following criteria in the previous calendar year:

-- More than $20,000 USD in total gross volume and
+- More than $20,000 USD in total gross payments, and

-- More than 200 charges
+- More than 200 transactions

-- Your practice contact information
+- Your practice’s contact information

-To learn more about your 1099-K, visit the IRS' website: Understanding Your Form 1099-K. You can also download a blank example of the 1099-K form here.
+You can also download a blank example of the 1099-K form here.

 Does my practice qualify for a 1099-K?